ibm-cloud-docs/power-iaas-cli-plugin/upgrade-v1.md

-The tables in the following sections has the comparison between the CLI version 1.0.0 or later (referred as V 1.x.x) with the version 0.7.1.
+The tables in the following sections provide the comparison between the CLI version `1.0.0` or later (referred as V 1.x.x) with the version `0.7.1` (referred as V 0.7.1).

 ## ibmcloud pi cloud-connection
 {: connection}